CSCfi/Kielipankki-utilities/docs/howto_archive_original_data.md

   - link to the associated epic in Jira.
   - information on the data provider or method of data aquisition (e.g. harvested from a certain web site, by whom and when)

-2. Create a zip package of the original data (named as shortname-orig_yyyymmdd.zip)
+2. Create a zip package of the original data (named as shortname-orig_yyyymmdd.zip).
+In case the original resource contains personal data, copyrighted data or other confidential information, the original archive is enclosed in a new encrypted zip package protected by an internal password, see [instructions](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_protected_packages.md).

 3. Upload the zip package and the readme file to the [IDA storage service](https://ida.fairdata.fi/login).
 In the staging area (marked with a '+'), under folder 'corpora', create a new folder, named with the resource group shortname, in lowercase characters.
 In case such a folder exists already (maybe because of an earlier version of the resource), a sub-folder with the name of this new version (e.g. 'v2') should be created and the original data be uploaded to it.